-5 nights in a nice 2 star hotel, ideally located near the historic old town with its many shops and restaurants.
-Rooms will be on a twin or in some cases triple share basis.
+4 nights in a nice 2-star \'Logis de France\' hotel, ideally located near the historic castle.
+All rooms will be en suite on a twin-share basis.

 Normal group size and age

 Normally 6 to 20, plus cycling leader/driver.
 Minimum age 18.

 The vast majority of Exodus adventures are adult group holidays.
 Groups are always small in size.
 We strongly believe that this adherence to small groups means a better experience for all; more time with your guide, less waiting around and a reduced impact on the communities and environments visited.

 Each group is generally made up of like-minded travellers - with singles, couples and friends all joining in together.
 All these trips are suitable for single travellers, but if you prefer to travel with clients booking individually, please see our Solo Departures page.

 At this level previous experience of the cycling style or surface is a must.
 These routes have long cycling days and tougher terrain on both road and off-road trips.
 You need complete confidence in your fitness and technical ability to cope with difficult or steep terrain, rough surfaces and longer distances.
 Ideal for those seeking a challenge!

 Exodus is always looking to improve our current itineraries and to offer something different.
 With many new trips this year, there is something unique and different to try every year.

 Cycling: Our cycling holidays come in all shapes and sizes; from gentle self-guided trips in the Veneto, to tackling the High Atlas in Morocco, or exploring the length of Vietnam.